Kids and Divorce

 This ebook is also now available in electronic format, for the various ereaders like Kindle, Nook, "i" devices and a whole bunch more.
 If you want Kids and Divorce for these formats, go to:

 Print out a copy, but save it to disk!!!
 If there is some unforseen problem with transmission, call me.
 You can find my contact information by clicking here: Offices.
-Leave your email address, and I'll send you the ebook as an attachment.
-One way or another I'll make sure you get what you paid for, even if I have to mail it by hand (in which case, include your name and mailing address.
+I no longer use email because it is not HIPAA compliant.

 For more about the author, CLICK HERE.